 Where strange fact and stranger fiction collide

 Like all things comic books developed over time, in comics varying phases of development are called ages.
 Pundits and hobbyists often debate the exact moment a certain age began or ended.
 Though certain eras are pretty much given, The Golden Age started in the late nineteen thirties with the rise of the iconic Bat Man and Superman titles.
 In the late fifties and early sixties the Silver Age began with the rise of Marvel.
-It was a period where superheroes dominated the market and heroes live by a code of honor, though this code was often forced upon the writers.
-Many people have different times when the Silver Age of comics ended and was replaced by the Bronze age, but I date it squarely in 1973, when Spiderman inadvertently kills his girlfriend Gwen Stacy, in an attempt to save her.
+It was a period where superheroes dominated the market and heroes lived by a code of honor, though this code was often forced upon the writers.
+Many people have given different times when the Silver Age of comics ended and was replaced by the Bronze Age, but I date it squarely in 1973, when Spider Man inadvertently kills his girlfriend Gwen Stacy, in an attempt to save her.
 The Bronze Age was an era of darker and grittier stories that tackled topics like racism and drug use.

 The dark part of the modern era crept up on us in the eighties.
 With the publications of two titles.
 Alan More’s Watchmen and Frank Miller’s The Dark Knight Returns.
 Until Miller’s opus, when most American’s thought of Bat Man they envisioned the campy sixties Adam West or the cartoon Super Friends version.
 TDKR set in a near future dystopia where Bruce is fifty-five years old and has put up the cowl.
 But crime has risen to such a high level that Gotham needs him again.
 Bat Man was no longer a joke, but a certifiable bad ass once more.
 This is the concept of Bat Man that Tim Burton glomed onto when he made his movies and the Bat Man America has looked to ever since.